 Students need to submit assessed coursework (including research projects and dissertations) by the published deadline.
-Where the student provides a good reason for late submission, Schools will consider accepting late submission of up to seven calendar days without exacting a penalty.
+Where the student meets the criteria for late submission, the Extensions and Special Circumstances Team will consider accepting late submission of up to seven calendar days without applying a penalty.

-28.1 If assessed coursework is submitted late without an agreed extension to the deadline for an accepted good reason, it will be recorded as late and a penalty will be exacted.
-For coursework that is a substantial component of the course and where the submission deadline is more than two weeks after the issue of the work to be assessed, that penalty is a reduction of the mark by 5% of the maximum obtainable mark per calendar day (e.g. a mark of 65% on the common marking scale would be reduced to 60% up to 24 hours later).
+- 28.1 If assessed coursework is submitted late without an agreed extension to the deadline for an accepted good reason, it will be recorded as late and a penalty will be applied by the School.
+The penalty applied is a reduction of the mark by 5% of the maximum obtainable mark per calendar day (e.g. a mark of 65% on the common marking scale would be reduced to 60% up to 24 hours later).
 This applies for up to seven calendar days (or to the time when feedback is given, if this is sooner), after which a mark of zero will be given.
-The original unreduced mark will be recorded by the School and the student informed of it.

-- 28.2 Schools may choose not to permit the submission of late work for particular components of assessment where the specific assessment and feedback arrangements make it impractical or unfair to other students to do so.
-If Schools do not permit the submission of late work for particular components of assessment, they must publicise this to students on the relevant course. - 28.3 Where Schools accept late submissions of coursework, they will consider cases for accepting late submissions up to a maximum of seven calendar days without exacting a penalty.
+The original unreduced mark will be recorded by the School and the student informed of it. - 28.2 Schools may choose not to permit the submission of late work for particular components of assessment where the specific assessment and feedback arrangements make it impractical or unfair to other students to do so.
+If Schools do not permit the submission of late work for particular components of assessment, they must publicise this to students on the relevant course. - 28.3 Where Schools accept late submissions of coursework, the Extensions and Special Circumstances Team will consider cases for accepting late submissions up to a maximum of seven calendar days without applying a penalty.
+Schools will indicate where components of assessment have a maximum permitted extension of less than seven days.
 This will be in addition to any extensions offered in line with a student's Schedule of Adjustments.
-Students are responsible for submitting their cases and supporting evidence in advance of the published deadline for the coursework, using the standard Coursework Extensions Request form (or a local School online form, where available).
+Students are responsible for submitting their requests in advance of the published deadline for the coursework, using the relevant online system.